a-flyleaf/ygbtdm/scenes.md

 Players wake up in a panopticon-esque underground and are introduced to the game: many have entered, one will win, and the winner can go home.
 Have fun!

 Protagonist Joce lives a predictable, bare-minimum lifestyle, which quickly becomes stifling when quarantine hits.
 She's also sustained a minor ankle sprain; inspired by videos of parkour, she took a route she shouldn't have.
 When she returns to her room, two housemates (apparently a couple, one more thoughtful than the other) are in her room.
-They give her a couple letters: a letter from "Skoal," which is quickly shoved in a drawer full of unopened letters from the same sender, and a flyer inviting her to the thrill of her dreams.
+They give her a couple letters: a letter from "Salvador," which is quickly shoved in a drawer full of unopened letters from the same sender, and a flyer inviting her to the thrill of her dreams.
 Joce thinks it's a scam, but can't stand the monotony.
 She glances up at the one sign of personality in her room: above her bed, a worn poster of a gritty action hero.

 Back in-game, one player has started rallying the others; when she calls on Joce, Joce ignores it.
 However, when the grandstander picks on a small girl curled up in a corner (who also doesn't respond, to the speaker's frustration), Joce takes notice.